Citroën Xantia: Engines

 Power came from the familiar PSA XU series petrol engines, this time in 1.6, 1.8 and 2.0 displacements, a 2.0 16 valve version for the Xantia VSX, a turbocharged 2.0 engine, from 1995 onwards, a 1.8 16 valve and a 2.0 16 valve engine.
 In 1997, a 3.0 V6 engine was offered as top-of-the-line.
-This engine was also offered with the Activa suspension system, a rare version with less than 2600 built.
+This engine was also offered with the Activa suspension system, a rare version with fewer than 2600 built.

 The popular XUD turbodiesel units in 1.9 (turbocharged: 92 hp, low pressure turbo: 75 hp, or not: 71 hp) displacement proved to be the best selling engine.

 The biggest diesel was a 2.1 TD with 109 hp.
 In 1998, PSA introduced the HDi direct injection turbodiesel (in two versions: 90 PS, and intercooled 109 PS).
 For an economical diesel engine, the HDi offered the kind of throttle response normally seen in a gasoline engine and quiet high speed cruising at a top speed of 118 mi/h.

 United Kingdom models of the Activa came fitted with a XU10 2 litre turbocharged engine also fitted to the Citroën XM 2.0CT and Peugeot 605 SRi.
 It produced 150 bhp and 171 lb ft of torque and was a 'low-blow' type for smooth power delivery rather than outright bhp.

 Iranian production

-Xantia was produced in Iran from 2001 to 2010 in four different models.
+The Citroën Xantia was produced in Iran from 2001 to 2010 in four different Variants.

 All models produced in Iran were produced only with a five-speed manual gearbox and a five-door liftback body.
-The Xantia was the first Citroën produced by SAIPA since the Citroën Dyane Jian (1967-1980).
+The Xantia was the first Citroën produced by SAIPA ever since the Citroën Dyane Jian (1967-1980).

 The February 18, 2000 contract, that renewed the relationship, called for SAIPA to serve as a center for exporting Xantia to the Middle East, Central Asia, Russia and Ukraine.
-In 2001, some 9,500 out of a total 12,000 cars to be made in Iran, were expected to be sent abroad for sale.
+In 2001, 9,500 out of a total 12,000 cars to be made in Iran, were expected to be sent abroad for being sold.
 At least 40% of parts would be made in Iran.

-According to SAIPA, Xantia was one of the best products produced in the history of car making in Iran.
-Production ended in 2010 due to the lack of spare parts from France.
+According to SAIPA, The Xantia was one of the best products produced in the history of car manufacturing in Iran.
+Production of the Xantia ended in 2010 due to the lack of spare parts from France and Citroën.

-Production totals

-Actual production totals for the 10 years of Xantia in Iran appear unavailable.
+Full production figures of the Xantia in Iran are unknown.

+Sales

+Sales in Iran and production by SAIPA.